DIGImend/digimend.github.io/support/misc/vocabulary/index.md

 ### Cooperation

-The DIGI*mend* project has contacted Waltop in the beginning of 2012 and the company agreed to provide tablet samples and information.
+The DIGImend project has contacted Waltop in the beginning of 2012 and the company agreed to provide tablet samples and information.
 So far two samples were received with possibly more to come.